 If any of these candidates had any common sense, courage, and respect for rule of law, they would grasp the abject dreadfulness of the idea of racially-based monetary compensation.
-In hopes that one day they develop such qualities, this article will summarize the main arguments against reparations, drawing to an extent from a National Legal and Policy Center monograph, The Case Against Slave Reparations, first published in 2004 and updated in 2008.
+In hopes that one day they develop such qualities, this article will summarize the main arguments against reparations, drawing to an extent from a National Legal and Policy Center monograph, The Case Against Slave Reparations, published in 2004.
 The report remains every bit as relevant today as it was then.

 The actual victims of slavery, along with their immediate families, have been deceased for many years.
 This fact alone discredits the case for reparations.
 The only people who should be considered for monetary compensation for slavery in this country are those who personally experienced it.
 And all of them have been dead for decades.
 To treat living blacks as eligible for cash payments merely on account of their race, and living whites as responsible for their upkeep merely because of their race, is to negate every decent principle of rule of law.
 The idea that if something happens to specific members of a race at a given point in time, it must be treated as though it happened to all members of that race in perpetuity, is raw tribalism masquerading as social justice.
 It combines the worst of intragroup loyalty with the worst of human avarice.
 And it is based on a definition of harm that is subjective to the point of incoherence.
 Every person in America, regardless of race, can be said to have been “harmed” indirectly by slavery.
 Indeed, given that slavery has been around for millennia throughout the world, it follows from this distorted logic that all human beings who have ever lived have been adversely by slavery and thus deserve reparations.
 Everyone would pay and collect at the same time!